-The typical differential errors dS{11} and dS{21} of the S{11} and S{21} parameters are given by (1) and (2) respectively [1] where (3) is their common denominator P. The expressions are general, and are simplified a lot when the SLO calibration standards are considered.
-What it is really changed with the Indirect Through connection between the two ports is the L and T system errors shown with blue color and their differential errors dL and dT shown with red color, for the forward and the reverse direction.
+The typical differential errors dS{11} and dS{21} of the S{11} and S{21} parameters are given by (1) and (2) respectively [1] where (3) is their common denominator P. The expressions are general, are simplified a lot when the SLO calibration standards are considered.
+What it is really changed with the Indirect Through connection hetween the two ports is the L and T system errors shown with blue color and their differential errors dL and dT shown with red color, for the and the reverse direction.

-The full expressions of these quantities are given in (4)-(8) where the red characters in L, T expressions indicate what is added when the case of the Non-Zero Length Through is considered in comparison with Direct the Through case represented by black characters.
-At the dL, dT expressions four (4) more terms occur which deare differential pended on the errors dT{ii} of the Through standard.
-These relations result from the equivalent system of Fig. 1 when the DUT is substituted with the Through represented by the known two port of Fig. 2 and mij with the corresponding t{ij} measurements.
+full expressions The these quantities are given in (4)-(8) where the red characters in L, T expressions indicate what is added when the case of the Non-Zero Length Through is considered in comparison with the Direct Through case represented by black characters.
+At the dL, dT expressions four (4) more which terms occur are pended on the differential errors dT{ii} of the Through standard.
+These relations result from the equivalent system of Fig. 1 when the DUT is substituted with the Through represented by the known two port of Fig. 2 and m{ij} with corresponding t{ij} measurements.